 Believe it or not, 8K TV is already here.
 From 8K TVs to 8K broadcasts, there has already been a huge amount of work put in to making the resolution a reality for consumers.

-Before we get ahead of ourselves, let's remember the current state of play.
-It's fair to say 4K TV has only in the last year or so become mainstream.
-That doesn't mean we're all watching it, all the time – but if you're sizing up a new TV and you care about picture quality, 4K resolution should be on your wish list.
-And thanks to the likes of Amazon Prime Video, Netflix, 4K Blu-ray, BT and Sky, there is suddenly ample 4K content to watch.
+But before we get ahead of ourselves, let's take stock.
+It's fair to say 4K TV has only in the last couple of years or so become mainstream.
+That doesn't mean we're all watching it, all the time – but it's now actually quite hard to buy a new TV that isn't 4K.
+And thanks to the likes of Amazon Prime Video, Netflix, 4K Blu-ray, BT and Sky, there is now a lot of 4K content to watch.

 So, who's working on 8K TV?
 And when could we be watching it?
 And is it actually that much better than 4K?
 Read on.